mpizosdim/RepData_PeerAssessment1/PA1_template.md

 MedianStep <- median(SumStep$steps)
 ```

 The mean of the total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup>.
 The median value is 1.0766189 &times; 10<sup>4</sup>.It can be observed that the median value changed slightly after filling the NA values.
-Furthermore, median and mean value are identical.
+Furthermore, median and mean value are identical now.

 ## Are there differences in activity patterns between weekdays and weekends